AdobeDocs/campaign.en/help/common/delivery/using/push/configuring-the-mobile-application.md

 1. Click **[!UICONTROL Next]** to start configuring the development application.

 1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.
-For more on this, refer to: [Integrating Campaign SDK into the mobile application](integrating-campaign-sdk-into-the-mobile-application.md).
+[Learn more](integrating-campaign-sdk-into-the-mobile-application.md).

    This integration key, which is specific to each application, lets you link the mobile application to the Adobe Campaign platform.

     >[!NOTE]
     >